-This entirely depends on how often you wear them and how you treat them.
-For heavy use you may wish to treat yourself to a brand new set every 4 to 6 months.
-For moderate and gentle use you should get about 6 months to a year, and for light usage you would be looking at over a year.
+This entirely depends on how often you wear them and how well you treat them.
+For heavy use you may wish to treat yourself to a brand-new set every 4 to 6 months.
+For moderate and gentle use, you should get 6 months to a year, and for light usage you would be looking at over a year.
 Remember to brush your hair extensions gently and hold them just below the weft/ clips when brushing to prevent any excess shedding.
 Our company director and model, Catherine Peck has been using her same set of Undercover Glamour extensions in dark brunette for nearly 2 years now.
 Please note, she only wears them a few times a week and has not used hair spray on them and also brushes them gently.

 Here is my information on how to prolong the life of your hair extensions, from storing the hair extensions through to washing and colouring them.

 You can either store your hair extensions in the original Undercover Glamour packaging, or in a similar storage case, or even a large wash bag can work well.

 After using your hair extensions, they should be combed or brushed gently before placing them in the storage bag.
 Remember to hold them firmly under the weft/ under where the clips are to prevent any shedding when brushing them through.
 This will prevent tangling while they a stored away.
 Once brushed, I find it useful to fold the extensions in half and put a hairband round before storing them as I find this helps prevent tangling.
 I find that this also gives them a nice, natural wave for the next time I wear them.